The Best Dog Training Collars Australia - For Extra Control

 There are two training modes to customise your dog training.
 It’s always recommended to start on the weak mode and increase to the strong mode if your dog isn’t listening.

 It’s quite rare that citronella collars come with any citronella refills.
 It’s the bane of a dog trainer’s life!
 But this collar comes with not one, but two additional citronella refill cartridges to last you a long while.
-Each cartridge contains 35-40 sprays and is fully recyclable.
+Each cartridge contains 35 to 40 sprays and is fully recyclable.

-Best of all, the price point is decent for the category and it has a 3-year warranty.
+Best of all, the price point is decent for the category and it has a 3 year warranty.
+This is obviously one of the best choice since My Pet Command training collar only offers one year warranty.
 This is a no brainer!

 Finally, we end on a sound collar.
 As we’ve seen.
 A lot of collars integrate sound and other techniques together.
 Anti-Fury has created a sound and vibration collar that truly excels.